4800 SETON DRIVE

 Before we dig deeper into Lochearn, let's look at the competition in the area.
 There are a lot of nursing homes close to Lochearn.

 - Levindale Hebrew Geriatric Center and Hospital: Located very close to Lochearn in Baltimore, Levindale is nowhere near as close in terms of Medicare ratings.
-Its overall 3-star rating, and a 2-star rating for quality measures, stand in contrast to the 5 stars Lochearn got in these two categories.
+The home's overall 3-star rating, and a 2-star rating for quality measures, stand in contrast to the 5 stars Lochearn got in these two categories.
 Levindale did edge Lochearn, 5 stars to 4 stars, on staffing.

 - Blue Point Healthcare Center: Also located near Lochearn, Blue Point (a unit of CommuniCare) offers even less competition than neighboring Levindale.
 Suffice to say that Lochearn got an overall 5-star Medicare rating - and Blue Point got 1 star.